todiane/corri-construction-p3/README.md

 Code Institute women-in-tech group for their support during huddles and when reviewing my code.

 Peer-review slack channel for help trying to find any issues/break the code.

+Tutor support for help with figuring out how to round numbers in Google sheet.

 Travis.media community - To help with date/hours/time function so it worked correctly.